-These settings, which can be user-defined, will cause the relay to switch to the CLOSED position when the battery voltage rises above the "Battery high-voltage relay" setting; and will cause the relay to switch to the OPEN position when the battery voltage drops below the "Clear battery high-voltage relay" setting.
+These settings, which can be user-defined, will cause the relay to switch ON when the battery voltage rises above the "Battery high-voltage relay" setting; and will cause the relay to switch OFF when the battery voltage drops below the "Clear battery high-voltage relay" setting.
 Ensure, of course, that the "Battery high-voltage relay" setting is greater than the "Clear battery high-voltage relay" setting.